carolinau/cu-theme/modules/entity_share/README.txt

 SIMILAR MODULES
 ---------------

- * Entity pilot (https://www.drupal.org/project/entity_pilot): Entity share does not require any subscription to a service.
+ * Entity pilot (https://www.drupal.org/project/entity_pilot): Entity Share does not require any subscription to a service.

 INSTALLATION
 ------------

- * Install and enable the Entity share server on the site you want to get content from.
+ * Install and enable the Entity Share Server on the site you want to get content from.
- * Install and enable the Entity share client on the site you want to put content on.
+ * Install and enable the Entity Share Client on the site you want to put content on.